lj020326/ansible-datacenter/docs/ansible-inventory/awx-git-based-inventory-deployment-strategy.md

 ## Setup test inventory repo

-Assuming you have an inventory according to the method described in the article on [How to manage multistage environments with ansible](./how-to-manage-multistage-environments-with-ansible.md), the following sections will demonstrate how to use git release branch based deployment for inventory group configuraiton variables.
+Assuming you have an inventory according to the method described in the article on [How to manage multistage environments with ansible](./how-to-manage-multistage-environments-with-ansible.md), the following sections will demonstrate how to use git release branch based deployment for inventory group configuration variables.

 ### Clone demo/test inventory